spattisson/zaproxy/Building.md

 * https://github.com/zaproxy/zap-core-help.git
 * https://github.com/zaproxy/community-scripts.git

+Please update this page with more detailed instructions for other IDEs!

 ## Intellij

 A guide to develop, run and build ZAP with Intellij can be found [here](HowToBuildZapWithIntellij).